 We have a very practical deal for you today, a universal car mount for your iPhone or Android smartphone.
 This unit has a swivel mount that allows you to rotate your device a full 360 degrees.
 It has a ball joint for angling your device just so, too.
 Plus, it's only $14 through our deal, less than half the retail price of $29.
 It's made of ABS thermoplastic.

-We've gathered 24 different Bitcoin "faucets"—websites that pay out free Bitcoins just for loading up a page full of ads—and tested them to make sure they actually pay out.
-We started off with eight sites, but this update adds several more bringing the total to 24 different faucets that really pay.
-We also updated the descriptions for the original sites with additional information.
+I've gathered 41 different Bitcoin "faucets"—websites that pay out free Bitcoins just for loading up a page full of ads—and tested them to make sure they actually pay out.
+I started off with eight sites, but this update adds several more and removes some faucets that have gone dark for a total of 41 different Bitcoin faucets that really pay, plus a Dogecoin faucet and a Litecoin faucet.

 TMO Weekly Sponsor

 Just because an analyst says Apple could be doomed doesn't mean we'll all be using Android smartphones in three years.…